The rate at which coronavirus infection is falling in the UK - as measured by the R number - has continued to level off.

-The reproduction number is a way of rating a disease's ability to spread.
+The R number is a way of rating coronavirus or any disease's ability to spread.

-It's the number of people that one infected person will pass the virus on to, on average
+R is the number of people that one infected person will pass on a virus to, on average.

-Measles has one of the highest numbers in town with a reproduction number of 15 in populations without immunity.
-It can cause explosive outbreaks.
+Measles has an R number of 15 in populations without immunity.

 How is R calculated?

-You cannot capture the moment people are infected; instead scientists work backwards.
+You can't capture the moment people are infected.
+Instead, scientists work backwards.

-Using data - such as the number of people dying, admitted to hospital or testing positive for the virus - allows you to estimate how easily the virus is spreading.
+Data - such as the number of people dying, admitted to hospital or testing positive for the virus over time - is used to estimate how easily the virus is spreading.

 Why is a number above one dangerous?

-If the reproduction number is higher than one, then the number of cases increases exponentially - it snowballs like debt on an unpaid credit card.
+If the R value is higher than one, then the number of cases keeps increasing.

-But if the number is lower, the disease will eventually peter out, as not enough new people are being infected to sustain the outbreak.
+But if the R number is lower the disease will eventually stop spreading, because not enough new people are being infected to sustain the outbreak.

-Governments everywhere want to force the reproduction number down from about three (the R number if we took no action) to below one.
+Governments everywhere want to force the R number down from about three (the R number if we took no action) to below one.

 What is the R number in the UK?